A look at some potential candidates to replace Kennedy

 BRETT KAVANAUGH

 The Yale-educated appellate court judge for the District of Columbia recently wrote a dissent when his colleagues allowed an immigrant teen in U.S. custody to have an abortion.
-The 52-year-old Kavanaugh also clerked for Justice Kennedy.
-Kavanaugh served as an associate independent counsel during the Whitewater investigation into the Clintons’ land deal, as well as in the White House under President George W. Bush.
+Kavanaugh also clerked for Justice Kennedy.
+He served as an associate independent counsel during the Whitewater investigation into the Clintons’ land deal, as well as in the White House under President George W. Bush.
 He’s 53.

 AMUL THAPAR